Wildlander-mod/Support/Docs/FAQ.md

 ## I am getting a lot of stutter / CTD / Low FPS?

-Make sure that you haven't included a comma in the memory field in ENBlocal.ini
+Make sure that you haven't included a comma in the "VideoMemorySizeMb" field in ENBlocal.ini

+Make sure you haven't changed "FPSLimit" field in the limiter section in ENBlocal.ini (default is 59.900002)

 Try turning off vsync & g-sync for Skyrim(TESV.exe) in the Graphics Card Settings.